 Describe the classroom that you currently teach in.
 In other words, describe the arrangement of desks/tables, the technology available, Etc.

-Does your department offer a training program for new graduate students?
+Does your department offer a training program on teaching statistics to undergraduate students for new graduate students?

 What kind of support does your department provide graduate student instructors?